facumartinn/MEVN-CRUD/README.md

-# CRUD-mongodb
+# CRUD-MEVN Stack
-A simple NodeJS and MongoDB CRUD app.
-Using ExpressJS, NodeJS, Mongodb, mongoose and Bootstrap 4.
+A simple MEVN Stack app.
+Using MongoDB, Express, and NodeJS along with Vue.